-The clinical psychology master's program at SIUE (formerly known as the clinical-adult psychology program) is one of the strongest clinical training programs in the St. Louis region.
-It prepares students for mental health work or further graduate education in a clinical PsyD or PhD program, a counseling PhD program, or doctoral study in a similar field.
-By completing our graduate program successfully, students can demonstrate their ability to perform well in doctoral study or as mental health professionals.
-Many graduates obtain positions in community mental health centers, state hospitals, private hospitals, and other agencies that provide psychological services.
+The clinical psychology master’s program at SIUE (formerly known as the clinical-adult psychology program) is one of the strongest clinical training programs in the St. Louis region.
+It prepares students for careres in mental health organizations or further graduate education in a clinical Psy.D. or Ph.D. program, a counseling Ph.D. program, or related doctoral study.
+Many graduates obtain positions in community mental health centers, state hospitals, research institutions, private hospitals, and other agencies that provide psychological services.
 Some students may take additional courses, which might be available at SIUE, that are necessary to become licensed as a professional counselor and practice independently.
 Students interested in pursuing licensure as a counselor in any state after completing this degree are encouraged to review our statement on this topic at www.siue.edu/education/psychology/graduate/licensure.shtml.

 We invite prospective applicants to our program to contact current students to ask questions about the student experience in our program.
 To do so, please contact the program director, Dr. Andy Pomerantz (firstname.lastname@example.org), who will put you in touch with a current student.